What is succession planning?

 - Assess the results.
 HR leaders should use key succession planning metrics to analyze the program’s effectiveness following its completion.

 How does succession planning improve company culture?

-Preparing for the unavoidable changes within the workplace through succession planning can help maintain a steady business.
-Succession planning empowers employees, elevating their competencies, confidence, motivation, and loyalty.
-The organization, as a result, benefits from its high-performing, knowledgeable, and engaged personnel.
-Investing in employee training and career planning strengthens the flow of growth and productivity, contributing to a positive and robust company culture.
+Preparing for unavoidable changes within the workplace through succession planning can help maintain a steady business.
+Succession planning empowers people, elevating their competencies, confidence, motivation, and loyalty.
+The organization, as a result, benefits from high-performing, knowledgeable, and engaged personnel.
+Investing in training and career planning strengthens the flow of growth and productivity, contributing to a positive and robust company culture.